Marketing design

 When visuals are strategically aligned with your business goals, they become one of your most effective tools for growth.
 That’s the essence of graphic design marketing: using visuals not just to look good, but to guide users toward action.

 Consider this: the HubSpot study revealed that landing pages with optimized visuals can improve conversion rates by up to 35%.
+Targeted marketing efforts supported by good design can further improve business outcomes by increasing engagement and driving more conversions.

 HubSpot study about landing page elements